• Skip to primary navigation

 Beeswax, Jojoba Oil, and Tree Resin Recipe

 Making the mixture that is spread on your wraps is simple.
-Pour 2 tablespoons of jojoba oil in a mason jar or measuring cup.
+Pour 2 tablespoons of jojoba oil into a mason jar or measuring cup.
 Add 6 tablespoons of pine resin and 1 cup of beeswax pellets and melt in a double boiler.
 Stir every few minutes until completely melted and incorporated, about 30-40 minutes.

-A Couple Notes About the Double Boiler
+A Couple of Notes About the Double Boiler

-To make homemade food wraps, you will need to set up a double boiler using either a wide-mouth mason jar or heatproof glass measuring cup.
-Both work well, but we found the mason jar was a little susceptible to tipping when setting in the pot of boiling water.
+To make homemade food wraps, you will need to set up a double boiler using either a wide-mouth mason jar or a heatproof glass measuring cup.
+Both work well, but we found the mason jar was a little susceptible to tipping when sitting in the pot of boiling water.
 Prevent this by placing mason jar rings on the bottom of your pot and setting the mason jar on top of them.
 The measuring cup is more stable, but with the resin being very difficult to clean, use a measuring cup you don't mind having to scrape clean.

 Turning Fabric to Food Wraps